heltonsaulo/heltonsaulo.github.io/_pages/Journal.md

   101. [An unbiased estimator of a novel extended mth Gini index for gamma distributed populations](https://doi.org/10.1016/j.cam.2025.117320).
 Jointly with R. Vila. **Journal of Computational and Applied Mathematics**, 482, 117320, 2026.
   102. [Moment-type estimators for a weighted exponential family](https://doi.org/10.1080/03610926.2025.2492840).
 Jointly with R. Vila. **Communications in Statistics – Theory and Methods**, 55, 37-252, 2026.
   103. [On the bias of the Gini coeﬃcient estimator for zero-truncated Poisson distributions](https://doi.org/10.3103/S1066530726700122).
 Jointly with R. Vila. **Mathematical Methods of Statistics**, 35, 185-195, 2026.
-  104. [Association between moral distress and burnout syndrome at a palliative care unit in Federal District – Brazil](https://apm.amegroups.org/article/view/153971).
-Jointly with A. M. P. Job, S. R. A. Mendes Filho and A. N. C. Santana.
-To appear in **Annals of Palliative Medicine**.
+  104. [Association between moral distress and burnout syndrome at a palliative care unit in Federal District – Brazil(https://apm.amegroups.org/article/view/153971/html).
+Jointly with A. M. P. Job, S. R. A. Mendes Filho and A. N. C. Santana. **Annals of Palliative Medicine**, 15, 55, 2026.
   105. [The mth Gini index estimator: Unbiasedness for gamma populations](https://doi.org/10.1007/s10888-025-09715-3).
-Jointly with R. Vila.
-To appear in **The Journal of Economic Inequality**.
+Jointly with R. Vila. **The Journal of Economic Inequality**, 24, 589–599, 2026.
+  106. [On the bias of the Hoover index estimator: Results for the gamma distribution](https://doi.org/10.1007/s41237-026-00299-4).
+Jointly with R. Vila. **Behaviormetrika**, 53, 419-437, 2026.
-  106. [A new partially varying-coefficient model and its diagnostic analysis for a reparameterized Birnbaum-Saunders distribution with applications](https://doi.org/10.1080/02664763.2026.2616862).
+  107. [A new partially varying-coefficient model and its diagnostic analysis for a reparameterized Birnbaum-Saunders distribution with applications](https://doi.org/10.1080/02664763.2026.2616862).
 Jointly with G. Ibacache-Pulgar, M. Osorio and C. Marchant.
 To appear in **Journal of Applied Statistics**.
-  107. [On the bias of the Hoover index estimator: Results for the gamma distribution](https://link.springer.com/journal/41237).
-Jointly with R. Vila.
-To appear in **Behaviormetrika**.
   108. [Forecasting aggregated hourly electricity demand in Southeast and Midwest Brazil](https://doi.org/10.1007/s12667-025-00761-4).
 Jointly with M. I. Machado, J. A. Fiorucci, and J. M. Sampaio.
 To appear in **Energy Systems**.

 ## Working Papers
   109. [Closed-form formulas for the biases of the Theil and Atkinson index estimators in Gamma distributed populations](https://arxiv.org/abs/2504.13806).
 Jointly with R. Vila.
 Submitted to **Communications in Statistics – Theory and Methods**.
   110. [Unbiased estimation in new Gini index extensions under gamma distributions, with application to real income data](https://arxiv.org/abs/2506.00666).
 Jointly with R. Vila.
 Submitted to **International Journal of Applied and Computational Mathematics**.